kmurph73/set-state-is-great/README.md

 When `useStoreState` is called, a `forceUpdate` function is created (using [use-force-update][1]) and stored away (which is dereferenced upon component dismount, of course).

-When `setState` is called, it finds all of the changed attributes for that store, then finds the objects that have those attrs in `watch_attrs`, then calls the `forceUpdate`s associated with those objects.
+When `setState` is called, it finds all of the changed attributes for that store, then finds the objects that have those attrs in `watchAttrs`, then calls the `forceUpdate`s associated with those objects.

 So ultimately, SSiG merely maps objects to `forceUpdate`s, and it's just a matter of finding the relevant objects when `setState` is called.